allenai/mslr-annotated-dataset/README.md

         2: ['(+1): Positive effect'],
         1: ['0: No effect'],
         0: ['(-1): Negative effect'],
+        -1: [
-        -1: ['N/A: no effect direction is specified in the generated summary'] },
+            'N/A: no effect direction is specified in the target summary', 'N/A: no effect direction is specified in the generated summary' ]
+    },
     'What is the strength of the claim made in the *target* summary?': {
         3: ['3: Strong claim'],